mishaelkeidar/react-smarthouse/README.md

 # Smart House
-<p>This application was developed in react.js.
-The application allows users to effortlessly create dedicated rooms and seamlessly integrate a variety of smart devices in each respective space.</p>
+<p>The application allows you to effortlessly create dedicated rooms and seamlessly integrate a variety of smart devices in each respective space.</p>

 ### Screenshot